 - SMART Recovery facilitating

 I am a National Certified Counselor (NCC) and a Licensed Professional Counselor Intern registered in the State of Oregon under the supervision of Keith Mackie, LPC.
 In my private practice, I integrate Cognitive Behavioral, Solution-Focused, and Narrative therapies with Brainspotting therapy, Somatic techniques, and principles from Neuroscience.

 Who Am I Really

 I enjoy getting to know people and building deep and meaningful relationships.
-My clinical experiences with individual adults and couples included treating trauma, PTSD, anxiety, depression, addiction, grief, ADHD, acculturation, financial struggles, career exploration, and relationship issues.
+My clinical experiences with individual adults and couples included treating trauma, PTSD, anxiety, depression, addiction, grief, ADHD, immigration and acculturation challenges, financial struggles, career exploration, and relationship issues.